JacobSmolii/Sprint-Challenge-State-Management-Smurfs/Answers.md

-1. What problem does the context API help solve?
+What problem does the context API help solve?

-1. In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
+Having to pass down props to get to multi level deep components In your own words, describe actions, reducers and the store and their role in Redux.
 What does each piece do?

-Why is the store known as a 'single source of truth' in a redux application?
+actions - These are the logic that you can use with the page reducers - This controls the current state of the app Why is the store known as a 'single source of truth' in a redux application?

-1. What is the difference between Application state and Component state?
-When would be a good time to use one over the other?
+The only way to change the data is through the store(reducer and actions) What is the difference between Application state and Component state?

+Application state is global, component state is local and when would be a good time to use one over the other?

+If data is only needed for a single component and it's children, you don't need to provide it in the application state.
+Application state is great for handling the data that needs to be passed around between multiple components.
-1. Describe `redux-thunk`, what does it allow us to do?
-How does it change our `action-creators`?
+Describe redux-thunk, what does it allow us to do?
+How does it change our action-creators?

+Middleware that lets you call action creators that return a function instead of an object.
+This allows you to dispatch() and update the state with the reducer asynchronously
-1. What is your favorite state management system you've learned and this sprint?
+What is your favorite state management system you've learned and this sprint?
 Please explain why!

+I used Redux because it's what I used first so I felt more comfortable with it.
+I need more practice with Context API before I decide which is my favorite